Does my child need to be CPR certified to babysit?

 Most importantly, students learn to prevent choking incidents and other injuries before they happen.
 Your child should never accept a babysitting job without knowing how to perform choking rescue and respond to a first aid emergency.

-Students that complete Safe Sitter® classes receive a Safe Sitter® Completion card as proof that they successfully completed babysitting training.
+Students that complete Safe Sitter® classes receive a Safe Sitter® Completion Certificate as proof that they successfully completed babysitting training.
 As a parent, you can be confident that your child’s skills may be just as strong – or even stronger – than adults who hold certification for work.

 Quarterly Newsletter